Valentino-Houessou/Foodles-Home-Assignment/README.md

 - Run the project in production environment (after the build): `yarn start`

-## Summary:
+## Summary

-I develop the project in a node js environement.
-I prefer typescript over javascript mainly because it offer type.
+I have developed the project in a node js environment.
+I prefer typescript over javascript mainly because it offers type.

-- For the backend I use the following libraries:
+- For the backend I've used the following libraries:

-	- express: ligthweight node js middleware library to create API
+  - express: lightweight node js middleware library to create API
   - graphql: Query engine for API
-	- Appolo-server-express: Combine express and grapql to use the graphql schemas to request the api
+  - Appolo-server-express: Combine express and graphql to use the graphql schemas to request the api
   - postgresql: for the database
-	- type-orm: To connect the database with the code.
+  - type-orm: To manage the database in the code.
   - Type-graphql: To define the graphql schemas with class and decorator.

-- For the frontend I use the following libraries:
+- For the frontend, I use the following libraries:
   - Next js: A react framework
   - Chakra UI: A component friendly css library
-	- Urql: An open source and single package graphql client that offer caching.
+  - Urql: An open-source and single package graphql client that offers caching.
   - graphql code generator: To generate types and hooks based on the backend graphql schema for the frontend.

 I use jest for testing.

-I assume there are users and product in the database at set up.
+I assume there are users and products in the database at set up.
-I also assume that we need to register the history of what dish users by.
+I also assume that we need to register the history of what dishes users buy.

-If i have more time, i will write tests in the front
+If I have more time, I will write tests in the front